agarcia-oss/agarcia-oss/README.md

 ## 🌐 Current work

-I lead one Engineering Productivity team at VMware, helping several [VMware Tanzu](https://tanzu.vmware.com/tanzu) Product teams being more productive.
+I lead a Engineering Productivity team at VMware, helping several [VMware Tanzu](https://tanzu.vmware.com/tanzu) Product teams being more productive.
 We focus on improving the Developer Experience of our Engineers, by providing them with tools, metrics and platforms to be more efficient.

 ## 🌎 Open source contributions